-When you’re facing a legal battle in the St. Cloud, MN, courtroom because you’re accused of having a controlled substance, call the reliable attorney at Migala Law Office.
-With a decade of experience providing aggressive litigation to St. Cloud residents, our drug crimes lawyer has the skills to mount a successful defense.
+When you’re facing a legal battle in the Minnesota, courtroom because you’re accused of having a controlled substance, call the reliable attorneys at Migala Law Office.
+With more than a decade of experience providing aggressive litigation to Minnesota residents, our drug crimes lawyers has the skills to mount a successful defense.

 Under Minnesota law, drugs are placed into five classifications based on the type and amount held and come with a specific set of consequences.
 These classifications encompass all drugs but, if you’re in possession of less than 42.5 grams of marijuana, it’s considered a petty misdemeanor and carries a $200 fine and drug education requirements.
 Other classifications are: